SwedbankPay/developer.swedbankpay.com/checkout/after-payment.md

 | `paymentorder` | `object` | The payment order object.                                                          |
 | └➔&nbsp;`id`   | `string` | The relative URI to the payment order.                                             |
 | `operations`   | `array`  | The array of possible operations to perform, given the state of the payment order. |

-## Capture

-{% include payment-order-capture.md %}

-**Et voilà!** Checkout should now be complete, the payment should be secure and everyone should be happy.
-But, sometimes you also need to implement the cancellation and reversal operations described below.

 ## Cancel